chingu-voyages/v41-geckos-team-18/README.md

 ## Overview

-Gecko's 18 Movie App offers useful information about Movies and TV Shows.
-User can also get interesting movie/show suggestions, search and save to favourite.
+Nanum Movie App offers useful information about Movies.
+User can also get interesting movie suggestions, search and save to favourite.

 ### Installation